flutter/website/flutter-for-android.md

 ## How do I access the GPS sensor

-Flutter does not access the GPS sensor directly, instead it relies on Plugins.

 To access the GPS sensor you can use the community plugin [https://pub.dartlang.org/packages/location](https://pub.dartlang.org/packages/location)